F5Networks/f5-azure-arm-templates/experimental/cluster/3nic/new_stack/README.md

 This solution uses an ARM template to launch a three NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Microsoft Azure.
 It also allows you to choose to deploy the HA cluster with or without network failover enabled.
 With network failover disabled, the cluster is created in a limited *Active/Active* configuration and traffic groups are not available; consequently, you cannot use connection, persistence, or session mirroring.

 When network failover is enabled, the cluster is configured in a traditional *Active/Standby* mode.
 Alternately, you can configure multiple traffic groups in the traditional *Active/Active* mode to allow each device to process traffic for the traffic group to which it is associated.
 In both of these network failover modes, Azure load balancer probes determine which BIG-IP VE device will receive application traffic.
 Mirroring and failover are available in both scenarios.

+This template also configures an all-protocol internal Azure Load Balancer (ILB) for forwarding traffic to the internal interfaces of the BIG-IP VE devices.
+You can configure the next hop on Azure User Defined Routes (UDRs) to point to the private IP address of the ILB.
+Deploy an IP forwarding virtual server on BIG-IP VE to accept this traffic and forward it to the destination.
+Note: The all-protocol ILB is currently only available in preview; you must sign up through Microsoft to enable this functionality before deploying the template.

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.